mochoabuilds/-cognition-/README.md

-*** WORKING PAPER ***
+*** "Machine with a Memory: An Actionable Credit System for Cashierless Checkout"

-*** ATTACHED:  Packaged Goods Classifier (Proof of Concept) ***
+*** Attached Code:  Packaged Goods Classifier (Proof of Concept)

-## 1 SUMMARY
+## 1 HELLO WORLD

 * Advances in machine learning have given neighborhood corner stores far shinier toolkits.
 This shift could spark major improvements in how corner stores run their business.
-This research functions as a mediator for the emerging urban experience.
-The tools we build reflect what we value.
-Our goal is to construct a reality that empowers the corner store and advances its surrounding community.
+This research functions as a mediator for our emerging urban experience.
+I believe the tools we build reflect what we value.
+My goal is to construct a reality that empowers the corner store while also advancing the neighboring community.

-## 1.1 INTRODUCTION

 * Hyperlocal by nature, corner stores are inherently loyal to their surrounding community.
-Many have been known to benefit from handshake deals that let neighbors grab goods on credit.
+Many souls been known to benefit from handshake deals that let neighbors grab goods on credit.
 This socio-economic infrastructure can't be underestimated.
-Our corner stores are part pantry, part place to hug the block.
+Corner stores are part pantry, part place to hug the block.
 They are key to safety and prosperity in your young midwestern cities.
-The prescence of corner stores can't be underestimated.
+Their prescence can't be underestimated.

+## 1.2 WHY CORNER STORES?

 * To transform the corner store toolkit, and not just its IT department, we take mature open-source software and embed it in services everyone can trust.
-Our system assembles all the knowledge scattered throughout the corner store and translates it in ways that the system gets.
+Our system assembles all the knowledge scattered throughout the corner store and translates it in ways that the system can use to create tools.

-## 1.2 WHY FOCUS ON CORNER STORES?

-* Guests don't want to make payments, they want to do what a payment facilitates.
-Loyal regulars want the option to grab goods on credit without having to wait in line.
-We offer these regulars an intelligent AI edge solution for a simplier, clearer and more hospitable autonomous checkout experience.
-Off-the-shelf cameras, embedded computing boards and AI models better understand guest behaviors and preferences, and the computing board optimized using NVIDIA's metropolis framework performs real-time computations of AI algorithms on the edge.
-This system tests and measures the success of corner stores layouts/etc and extends these valuable insights to corner stores around the Midwest.
+* I've observed during my travels that regulars don't want to make payments, they want to do what a payment facilitates.
+Some loyal regulars may want the option to grab goods on credit without having to wait in line.
+We offer these people an intelligent AI edge solution for a simplier, clearer and more hospitable checkout experience.
+We make the corner store suddenly feel like ones pantry.

 * Walk in > Tap a tile > Shop > Walk out

-* What unique about our technology is that it accesses machine learning programs both remotely and locally rather than installing them on big old actual computers.
-Instead it's done on hand sized computing devices with their own camera - so applications are highly automated, readily avaliable and easy-to-use.
+* What unique about our approach is that it accesses AI programs both remotely and locally rather than installing them on big old actual computers.
+Instead computations are done on hand sized computing devices equipped with their own cameras - so applications are highly automated, readily avaliable and easy-to-use.
+Early apps include:
 	* Autonomous Checkout >> System watches guests browse shelves, keeps a running tab of items taken from shelves and prompts guests with SMS payment upon exit
 	* What You "AlmostBought" App >> Detect guests cross product interactions to better understand product positioning strategies
 	* Data Exchange >> Guests share and sell their data for training machine learning models